Mosqlimate-project/Mosqlimate-sprint-2025/pages/content/2025/index.md

 ## Save the date!

 The 2025 sprint will take place from **May 15th to October 15th, 2025**.
 The event will be held online.
 More details will be announced soon.
 You can join the [Infodengue discord server](https://discord.gg/FJA8rvhkbS) where more information will be shared, in the *sprint-2025-26* channel.
 Feel free to ask any questions there as well.
+Let us know of your team's interest in participating by filling this [RSVP form](https://forms.gle/aaUPPgpa7cvRsNXs8)

 The proposed timeline of events is as follows: